Bupropion for depression

 Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product(external link)

 Note: In September 2020, Medsafe highlighted a possible risk of psoriasis worsening with the use of bupropion.
-If you have psoriasis and notice it getting worse, or if you develop psoriasis when starting bupropion, you or your doctor can report this side effect to CARM (Centre for Adverse Reactions Monitoring).
-See how to report a side effect to a product(external link).
+If you have psoriasis and notice it getting worse, or if you develop psoriasis when starting bupropion, you or your doctor can read more about medicines and side effects and reporting a reaction you think might be a side effect.

 Free helplines